 Figure 4. d1with missing residues (red) and moved d2 with missing residues (blue).

 Migrate to the d1_d2_files/ directory.
 Write a new PSFGEN input file to make a new psf/pdb pair of files for the complete d1+d2 structure.
 Name this file build_d1_d2.psfgen.
 The only patches needed in the segment definition are NTER and NONE (since we are adding d3 later).
 The segment definition and known coordinate files are now the same, i.e., d1_d2_new_moved.pdb.
 Add the same aliases you used before.
 Name your new psf/pdb files d1_d2.psf and d1_d2.pdb.
 Run your script to create the new files in the output/ directory.
-Examine the _d2pdbfile and note that the atom as well as resid numbers are sequential from beginning to end.
+Examine the d1_d2.pdb file and note that the atom as well as resid numbers are sequential from beginning to end.
 Also note that resid 123 no longer has the NTER patch.
 Compare it to resid 123 in rn_d2_new.pdb to see this more clearly.

 Open a new VMD session and change to this directory.
 Load the new psf/pdb files for the d1+d2 structure and view the structure.
 Identify the amino acids that were added using Create Rep and make them different colors.
 Create reps to highlight resid 122 and resid 123 where the two structures were joined.
 See the Figure 5 below for an idea of what the structure should now look like.